 New students attend an orientation program before classes begin.
-Orientation is designed to ease the transition into college by providing students an opportunity to become familiar with the NCCC college community.
-Students will be introduced to the campus facilities, academic responsibilities and the professional staff.
-The program includes an introduction to regulations of the College, the opportunities and services available, and the academic policies at Northwestern.
+Orientation is the start of a smooth transition into college by providing students an opportunity to become familiar with the NCCC college community.
+Students will meet faculty and staff and tour the campus facilities.
+The program provides an introduction to academic policies and responsibilities at Northwestern, as well as services and opportunities that are available to support student success.